center-for-humans-and-machines/economic_games_chatgpt/README.md

 The language model type can be one of the following options:

-* `text-davinci-003` (refers to the text-davinci class of language models, in particular this option stands for `text-davinci-003`)
+* `text-davinci-003` (refers to the text-davinci class of language models, in particular this option stands for `text-davinci-003`) *NOTE: DISCARDED*
 * `gpt-35-turbo` (refers to the `gpt-3.5-turbo` language model)

-E.g. run the script on the trust game from the sender perspective, send all prompts to the language model and save responses
+E.g. run the script locally on the trust game from the sender perspective, send all prompts to the language model and save responses
 ```
 (.venv) python ai_participant.py --game trust_sender --mode send_prompts --model gpt-35-turbo
 ```